GJasonAnderson/fps-leader/docs/index.md

 # This Week @ FPS

-## 24 April 2019 | *Fooled* Week 2
+## 1 May 2019 | *Fooled* Week 3

 ### Group Guide: [Mobile-Friendly Format](guide.html) or [Printable PDF](guide.pdf)

 ## 29 May 2019 | SKO!
 Summer Kick Off this year will be an all nighter at [Main Event](https://www.mainevent.com/location/tennessee/knoxville/37923) with unlimited everything!
-Cost is only $30 - [students can register here!](https://faithpromise.org/events/sko-summer-kick-off)
+Cost is only $30 for students, free for leaders using the promo code `SKOLEADER` - [register here now!](https://faithpromise.org/events/sko-summer-kick-off)

 <!-- set class to 'btn-primary' to make it blue & 'btn-danger' to make it red -->
 <a class="btn btn-primary btn-block" href="#17-21-july-2019-movement-conference" role="button"><span id="MyTimer"></span> until the Movement begins - are you ready?</a>